dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-04-27-Cherry-blossom.md

 ---

 ## Here are some pictures.
-A few days ago we went to take picture on the national mall.
+A few days ago we went to take pictures on the national mall.
 The cherries were in the blossom peak.
+It was fantastic!.
 Of course a lot of people was there.

 <figure>
 	<a href="/images/spring1/MG-5896.jpg"><img src="/images/spring1/MG-5896.jpg"></a>